valentinfazenda/ai-hedge-fund-crypto/README.md

 # Install uv if you don't have it
 curl -fsSL https://install.lunarvim.org/uv.sh | sh

+# create an venv with python 3.12
+uv venv --python 3.12

+# Activate the virtual environment
+# For macOS/Linux:
+source .venv/bin/activate
+# For Windows (PowerShell):
+.venv\Scripts\Activate.ps1

+# For Windows (CMD):
+.venv\Scripts\activate.bat
-# Install dependencies using uv
+# Install dependencies using pyproject.toml and lockfile
-uv pip install -r requirements.txt
-# OR use the lockfile
 uv pip sync
 ```